bobwilmes/airscape/README.md

 # Air Scape

-### Hackster.io Project - Particulate detector for air quality using Sony Spresense
+## Hackster.io Project - Particulate detector for air quality using Sony Spresense

-## This is the index.js submission for Alexa Skill named ("Air Scape")
+### This is the index.js submission for Alexa Skill named ("air scape")

 Project: Air Quality particulate matter tracker with Amazon Alexa